junxit/us-congress-bills-114/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “United States Sem­i­quin­cen­ten­ni­al Commission Act of 2016”.
+This Act may be cited as the “United States Semiquincentennial Commission Act of 2016”.

 ## § 2.
 Findings; purpose